Marinus H. van IJzendoorn

 Masters degree at the University of Amsterdam (1976; cum laude); Dr.Phil.
 (Ph.D.) at the Free University of Berlin/Max Planck Institute for Human Development and Education (West Germany) (1978; magna cum laude); Dr h.c., honorary doctorate University of Haifa (2008).

 Full professor of Child and Family Studies, Leiden University (1981-2018).
 Director of research at the Centre for Child and Family Studies (1978-2012).
 Dean of the Faculty of Social and Behavioral Sciences at Leiden University (1998-1999).
 Scientific Director Institute of Education and Child Studies (2003-2010).
 Emeritus professor of Child and Family Studies, Leiden University (since May 2018).
 Since May 2018 Scientific Consultant of the Leiden Consortium for Individual Development (L-CID).
 Parttime Research Professor Human Development at the Erasmus University Rotterdam (2010-2023).
 Co-PI of Generation R, Erasmus Medical Center (since 2011).
-Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge, UK (2017-2020).
+Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge, UK (since 2017).

 Member of the Committee on International Affairs of the Society for Research on Child Development (1995-2002; 2007-).